HyperSprite/google-drive-source/readme.md

 ### Todo

 * Concurrent downloads (right now runs serially on purpose, see note below)
-* Check existing files for dates and only download new files.
-* Run in watch mode and update files in real time
 * Add tests

 ### Code notes: